The UKNFS Board of Trustees / Directors:

-The UKNFS in Nepal is an entity currently (Summer 2017) being established in Nepal from the parent/main UKNFS in theUK, to which it is attached.
+The UKNFS in Nepal is an entity currently (Autumn 2017) being established in Nepal from the parent/main UKNFS in theUK, to which it is attached.
 Its purposes will be to:

 Support at practical level UKNFS initiatives and projects in Nepal (more details coming in October 2017)

 Assist the outreach of the UK-based UKNFS, assisting with official representations on behalf of the latter in Nepal

 The UKNFS in Nepal Coordinator is Ganesh Panday ji (also a UKNFS Board Member), internationally renowned news journalist and documentary film-maker.

 ‘Mr Panday’s values in support of fairness, human rights, and inclusion, his great experience, expertise and renown bring so much to the vision and perspectives that characterise the UKNFS as it begins to develop in Nepal in the second half of 2017.
 Through the post the UKNFS has in Mr Panday an exemplary ambassador for the currently developing UKNFS in Nepal, whose initiatives are informed by inclusive values, providing Nepali solutions to Nepal’s needs and which, it will be seen, develop and profile the nation and people’s great strengths and still under-realised resources. …. read more.